 Best cameras for food photography

 There are a lot of digital cameras these days, and having so many options to choose from can be tricky.
 I would first start reading reviews and take a look at some food photography resources that can help you choose the right camera for photographing food.

 Research: the distance between an idea and its realization.– David Sarnoff

 But which camera is best for shooting food?
-Just like a chef needs a great set of knives, if you want to make a good investment and get stunning food photographs, you should totally use a DSLR camera.
-It really shines when it comes to features and price.
+Just like a chef needs a great set of knives, if you want to make a good investment and get stunning food photographs, you should use a professional-level camera, like a DSLR or mirrorless camera and a lens with a wide aperture.